Rakhine State: Ethnic makeup

-The ethnic Rakhine make up the majority, followed by a considerable population of Rohingya Muslims.
+The Rakhine make up the majority of the state's population, followed by a considerable population of Rohingya Muslims.
 The Rakhine reside mainly in the lowland valleys as well as Ramree and Manaung (Cheduba) islands.
-A number of other ethnic minorities like the Thet, Kamein, Chin, Mro, Chakma, Khami, Dainet, Bengali Hindu and Maramagri inhabit mainly in the hill regions of the state.
+A number of other ethnic minorities like the Thet, Kamein, Chin, Mro, Daingnet, Khami, Bengali Hindu and Maramagri inhabit mainly in the hill regions of the state.